reikamoon/beepupper/README.md

 ## Approval Checklist
 - [✓] If I have a team project, I wrote this proposal to represent my work and only my work
-- [ ] I have completed all the necessary parts of this proposal
+- [✓] I have completed all the necessary parts of this proposal
-- [ ] I linked my proposal in the Spring Intensive Tracker hello
+- [✓] I linked my proposal in the Spring Intensive Tracker

 ### Sign off

 **Student Name:**